-Principle 5 (Categorial Granularity) For a c-grammar G and the associated string grammar H, if $\langle \vec{x}, c \rangle \in L(G)$, and $\vec{y} \sim_H \vec{x}$ then also $\langle \vec{y}, c \rangle \in L(G)$.
+Principle 5 (Categorial Granularity) For a c-grammar G and the associated string grammar H, if $\langle \vec{x}, c \rangle \in L(G)$ , and $\vec{y} \sim_H \vec{x}$ then also $\langle \vec{y}, c \rangle \in L(G)$ .

 Thus, the set of categories cannot differentiate the exponents in a finer way than the string functions.
 The way this is phrased makes the principle somewhat circular.
 But you need to recall that the string categories are derived from the string functions and ultimately from the language itself.
-Thus, bringing in an extra set C of categories really is to serve the purpose of explicitly coding the categorial facts rather than bringing back a lost dimension.
-However, I add that adding categories even with the Granularity Principle brings in extra power.
+Thus, bringing in an extra set Cof categories really is to serve the purpose of explicitly coding the categorial facts rather than bringing back a lost dimension.
+However, I should note that adding categories even with the Granularity Principle brings in extra power.
 Exercise 24.
 German nouns are written with an initial upper case letter.
 However, in compounds only the first letter is in upper case.
-For example, /Auto/ 'car' and /Bahn/ 'way' result in the compound /Autobahn/ 'highway'.
+For example, /Auto/ "car" and /Bahn/ "way" result in the compound /Autobahn/ "highway".
 (Observe similarly /Erzfeind/ in the example above.)
 Propose a solution to this.
 Hint.
-There are two solutions.
+There are (at least) two solutions.
 One uses the regular relations, the other proposes several forms for the same word.